erina-smiles/bitcoinj-wallet-erina/README.md

-Bitcoin Wallet Application
+BITCOIN WALLET APLLICATION

 This is my customized implementation of a Bitcoin Wallet Application built using bitcoinj , a Java library for working with the Bitcoin protocol.

-The wallet can:
+THE WALLET CAN:

-Maintain addresses and keys
+  -> Maintain addresses and keys

-Send/receive transactions
+  -> Send/receive transactions

-Provide balance information through APIs
+  -> Provide balance information through APIs

-Run without needing a local copy of Bitcoin Core (uses SPV mode)
+  -> Run without needing a local copy of Bitcoin Core (uses SPV mode)

-Bitcoinj works in SPV (Simplified Payment Verification) mode, meaning only a lightweight part of the blockchain is downloaded, making it suitable for constrained devices like smartphones or lightweight servers.
+  -> Bitcoinj works in SPV (Simplified Payment Verification) mode, meaning only a lightweight part of the blockchain is downloaded, making it suitable for constrained devices like smartphones or lightweight servers.

-🚀 Features
+🚀 FEATURES

-Generate a wallet address
+  -> Generate a wallet address

-Check wallet balance using an API
+  -> Check wallet balance using an API

-Send BTC to any valid address with an API
+  -> Send BTC to any valid address with an API

-Lightweight blockchain sync (SPV mode)
+  -> Lightweight blockchain sync (SPV mode)

 ⚙️ Setup Instructions